 Michael D. Witt, a faculty member in the School of Management, moderated a discussion that included Rep. David Martin, a Republican representing parts of Genesee and Oakland counties; Genesee County Drain Commissioner Jeff Wright; Lindsey McGuirk from Consumers Energy; and Tyler Theile of Anderson Economic Group.
 Reading material related to data centers is compiled on the Entrepreneurs Society website.

-The issue hasn’t bubbled up much in the city of Flint yet, but it has certainly been controversial in some neighboring communities.
+The issue hasn’t bubbled up much in the city of Flint yet, but it has certainly been controversial in some neighboring communities in Michigan.
 Data centers themselves aren’t new – the first ones date back to the 1940s.
 They are essentially secure facilities that house things like servers, networking equipment, data storage systems, and other infrastructure.
 They’re a necessity for everything from cloud computing services to websites to business applications.

-There isn’t really much disagreement over the need itself – few people function without at least some connectivity to devices or applications that serve vital roles in our lives.
+As technology has advanced and become an inescapable part of our lives during virtually every waking moment of our days, the need for more data centers, and more complex ones, has steadily and rapidly increased.
+Few people function without at least some connectivity to devices or applications that serve vital roles in our lives, hence an obvious need for data centers.
 But the recent volume and scale and need for more centers has been hastened by the rapid and often reckless growth of artificial intelligence technology.
-In short, A.I. requires massive amounts of computing power and storage, so as that technology has expanded so have requests to build new centers.
+In short, A.I. requires massive amounts of computing power and storage, so as that technology has expanded, requests to build new and larger data centers have proliferated.

 The Good: Context, Transparency, and Technical Information